Diocese of Lake Charles

 “While I was in Rome, I had the chance to go to some very fine craftsmen called the Savi brothers,” the bishop said.
 “I found this custom-made reliquary that looks like something you would see in the woods around here.
 It is quite appropriate to have the foliage embracing and holding the first-class relic of Pope Saint John Paul II.”

 Bishop Provost expressed his appreciation to Deacon Brian Soileau and his staff as well as Father Whitney Miller who served as the previous director of Saint Charles Center and helped with much of the design of Camp Karol.
-Special thanks were given to the membership of Camp Karol Inc.; contractors, James and Alfred Palma; architects, Steven Hotard and Bridget Evans; and project manager, Therese Bourque.
+Special thanks were given to the membership of Camp Karol Inc.; contractors, James and Alfred Palma; architects, Stephen C. Hotard and Bridget V. Evans; and project manager, Therese Bourque.

 In his closing remarks, Bishop Provost asked for the intercession of Pope Saint John Paul II for the success of every activity that will take place on the grounds and in the buildings of Camp Karol.